Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 Max Strus Insights vs. the Nuggets

+- Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

+- Strus' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA defensively.
+- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the NBA.

-- The Nuggets are the best squad in the NBA, allowing 40.8 rebounds per game.
+- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

+- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.

-- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- In terms of 3-pointers, the Nuggets are ranked third in the NBA, giving up 11.4 makes per game.

-- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.

 Max Strus vs. the Nuggets